amplify-education/serverless-domain-manager/README.md

     domainName:
     stage:
     certificateName:
+    createRoute53Record: true
 ```
 If certificateName is not provided, the certificate will be chosen using the domain name.
 If certificateName is blank, an error will be thrown.
+If createRoute53Record is blank or not provided, it defaults to true.

 ## Running